 And the Life of Polycarp by Pionius (usually dated to the second half of the fourth century) also seems to presuppose that there were already established believers in Smyrna during Paul’s lifetime.

 It speaks of a time when Paul arrived in Smyrna from Galatia during the days of unleavened bread, and spent time with the Christians who were (already) in the city, before departing for Jerusalem.
+In Smyrna he visits Strataeas, who had heard him in Pamphylia, and who is said to to be son of Eunice and Lois, and brother of Timothy (Vit.
+Pion.
+2); it adds that he succeeded to Paul’s teaching upon his departure (Vit.
+Pion.
+3).
 The work seems to be missing material, and its historical worth is questionable, but it may preserve early traditions of Paul’s movements.

 Such a journey cannot be fitted into the Acts narrative, but it may have been placed within the context of Paul’s travels between his first and second Roman imprisonment, or in the early 60s.